 Male and female crested geckos sharing a tank.

+Can crested geckos live together as a couple?
 Although more difficult than only females living together it is still possible to house male and females together, although I would not advise it.

 Problems can occur such as food stealing by the more dominant male crested gecko and this can lead to stress for your female geckos.
 This is not good for the geckos health or your own sanity having to keep a constant eye on the situation.